ratulalahy/sample_project_todo/docs/req_analysis_from_different_prospect.md

 ## Quality Assurance
 #### Testing Strategy
 Implement a comprehensive testing strategy that includes unit testing for individual components, integration testing for system parts interaction, and user acceptance testing to validate the application against user requirements.
-#### Continuous Integration/Continuous Deployment (CI/CD)
-Setup CI/CD pipelines to automate testing and deployment processes, ensuring that changes are reliably integrated and deployed to production environments.